 When I first read about the Needles Eye Tunnel, I assumed its name came from the feeling you get when driving through the tunnel – like going through the eye of a needle.
 Not so!
 There is actually a rock pinnacle that looks just like a needle’s eye next to the tunnel!

 It is easy to access the Needles Eye Tunnel.
 It is less than 2 miles from Sylvan Lake Lodge.
 On the west side of the tunnel, you’ll find a couple of small pullouts by the Needles Eye rock formation.
 I suggest that you park and get out of your car to get a better view but watch for traffic!

 The Needles Highway and tunnel are not open during the winter.
-Typically, the season runs from April through some time in October.
-Check the South Dakota Department of Transportation to find out the status of the Needles Highway for the time of your visit.
+Typically, the season runs from April through sometime in October.

 While you’re in the area, be sure to check out some of the incredible hikes nearby!
 Since the tunnel is close to Sylvan Lake, it’s a great time to take a leisurely walk around the lake or hike the much more challenging Sunday Gulch Trail.
 Cathedral Spires trail is also very close.
 This trail is one of my favorites in Custer State Park.

 The Black Hills in South Dakota has so much to see and do!
 The Needles Highway is only one of the incredible drives in this area!
 The Needles Eye Tunnel is a fun feature that the whole family will remember long after your trip!

 I am a big fan of taking a paper map since you never know when cell signal will not be awesome.
 Here is the National Geographic map we used.

 It’s never too late or too early to plan your next trip.
 So branch out and try something new this year.
 Need inspiration for summer vacation ideas?
 We loved…